chrome-php/chrome/README.md

 ### Using different chrome executable

-When starting the factory will look for the environment variable ``"CHROME_PATH"`` to find the chrome executable.
+When starting, the factory will look for the environment variable ``"CHROME_PATH"`` to use as the chrome executable.
-If the variable is not found then it will use ``"chrome"`` as the executable.
+If the variable is not found, it will try to guess the correct executable path according to your OS or use ``"chrome"`` as the default.

-You can use any executable of your choice.
+You also explicitly set any executable of your choice when creating a new object.
 For instance ``"chromium-browser"``:

 ```php
 use HeadlessChromium\BrowserFactory;